Information for patients arriving for laboratory and medical imaging examinations

 The test results are interpreted by your attending physician, who will also make decisions about further treatment.
 The laboratory personnel do not interpret the test results.

 The prices of laboratory tests will be explained to you at the time of sampling.
 You can also contact our customer service to ask about pricing.
-In addition to the fees for the tests, we also charge a sampling and processing fee, which is EUR 25.00 per visit in 2023.
+In addition to the fees for the tests, we also charge a sampling and processing fee, which is EUR 26.00 per visit.
 We reserve the right to make changes to our prices.
 An invoice for the tests will be mailed to you.
 You may receive the invoice before the test results are available.

 There are many factors that affect examination results.
 Avoid smoking, alcohol and severe physical exertion in the 24 hours before sampling.